01

 How to swap meals for a client while keeping calories and protein consistent

 Meal swaps are where real nutrition coaching starts looking like real life.
-The challenge is not substitutions on paper — it is keeping the plan workable when the client stops eating the exact original meals.
+The challenge is not substitutions on paper.
+It is keeping the plan workable when the client stops eating the exact original meals.

 02